-During the year, management charges of £175,499 (2022: £Nil) were made by the Trust to Seckford Education Trust.
-Seckford Education Trust is a related party by virtue of the fact that Mr P Rout, Mr R Margand and Mr I Baker (Trustees of Sapientia Education Trust) were appointed as trustees of Seckford Education Trust on 4 April 2023.
-In addition, Mr J Taylor (CEO of Sapientia Education Trust) and Mr S Dewing (CFO of Sapientia Education Trust) acted as CEO and CFO for Seckford Education Trust from this date.
+During the year, management charges of £808,963 (2023: £175,499) were made by the Trust to Saxmundham Education Limited (formerly Seckford Education Trust).
+Saxmundham Education Limited is a related party by virtue of the fact that Mr P Rout, Mr R Margand and Mr I Baker (Trustees of Sapientia Education Trust) were appointed as trustees of Saxmundham Education Limited on 4 April 2023.
+In addition, Mr J Taylor (CEO of Sapientia Education Trust) and Mr S Dewing (CFO of Sapientia Education Trust) acted as CEO and CFO for Saxmundham Education Limited from this date.
 DFE approval was obtained for these transactions.